fkarg/AntWorld/README.md

 AI: (in work)

-Reactive Ant-behaviour - half-finished (scent missing)
+Reactive Ant-behaviour - half-finished (scent needs to be further optimized)

 autonomous Ant-behaviour - in progress